-On July 19, 2019, the Company amended its three-year accounts receivable securitization facility (the "Securitization Facility") by extending the maturity to July 19, 2022 and increasing the maximum cash advance available to the Company under the Securitization Facility to \$120.0 million (2019: \$120.0 million).
+The Company has a three-year accounts receivable securitization facility (the "Securitization Facility") maturing July 19, 2022.
+The maximum cash advance available to the Company under the Securitization Facility is \$120.0 million (2020: \$120.0 million).
 The Securitization Facility provides cash funding with a proportion of the Company's receivables being sold, and provides the Company with competitively priced financing and further diversifies its funding sources.
 Under the Securitization Facility, the Company has sold certain of its trade accounts receivable, with very limited recourse, to an unconsolidated third-party trust financed by an international financial institution with a long-term AA- debt rating, for cash and short-term notes back to the Company.
 The receivables are sold at a discount to face value based on prevailing money market rates.
 The Company retains servicing responsibilities for these receivables.

-As at December 31, 2020, trade accounts receivable being serviced under this program amounted to \$134.7 million (2019: \$133.3 million).
-In return for the sale of its trade receivables, the Company will receive cash of \$103.2 million (2019: \$101.6 million) and notes receivable in the amount of \$31.5 million (2019: \$31.7 million).
+As at December 31, 2021, trade accounts receivable being serviced under this program amounted to \$145.6 million (2020: \$134.8 million).
+In return for the sale of its trade receivables, the Company will receive cash of \$112.3 million (2020: \$103.2 million) and notes receivable in the amount of \$33.3 million (2020: \$31.6 million).
 The notes receivable are non-interest bearing and are settled on the settlement dates of the securitized accounts receivable.
 Due to the timing of receipts and disbursements, the Company may, from time to time, also record a receivable or payable related to the Securitization Facility.
-As at December 31, 2020, the Company recorded a net payable in the amount of \$16.8 million (2019: \$10.1 million net payable) in accounts payable and accruals.
+As at December 31, 2021, the Company recorded a net payable in the amount of \$7.7 million (2020: \$16.8 million net payable) in accounts payable and accruals.

 The Company's maximum exposure to loss due to its involvement with a structured entity is equal to the current carrying value of the interest in the notes receivable due from the structured entity.
-The Company has not recognized any income or losses with its interest in unconsolidated structured entities for the year ended December 31, 2020 and 2019.
+The Company has not recognized any income or losses with its interest in unconsolidated structured entities for the year ended December 31, 2021 and 2020.

-26. RELATED PARTY TRANSACTIONS
+27. RELATED PARTY TRANSACTIONS

 The Company sponsors a number of defined benefit, defined contribution and post-retirement benefit plans.
-During the year ended December 31, 2020, the Company's contributions to these plans were \$30.3 million (2019: \$30.1 million).
+During the year ended December 31, 2021, the Company contributed \$36.9 million (2020: \$30.3 million) to these plans.

-Key Management personnel are those persons having authority and responsibility for planning, directing, and controlling the activities of the Company, directly or indirectly, including any external director of the Company.
+Key Management Personnel are those persons having authority and responsibility for planning, directing, and controlling the activities of the Company, directly or indirectly, including any external director of the Company.

-Remuneration of key Management personnel of the Company is comprised of the following expenses:
+Remuneration of Key Management Personnel of the Company is comprised of the following expenses:

-2020 2019
+2021 2020

 Short-term employee benefits

-Salaries, bonuses, and fees \$ 15,575 \$ 13,640
+Salaries, bonuses, and fees \$ 11,975 \$ 15,575

-Company car allowances 316 326
+Company car allowances 380 316

-Other benefits 128 137
+Other benefits 131 128

-Total short-term employee benefits \$ 16,019 \$ 14,103
+Total short-term employee benefits \$ 12,486 \$ 16,019

-Severance benefits 110

-Post-employment benefits 716 805
+Post-employment benefits 777 716

-Share-based compensation 11,230 11,326
+Share-based compensation 13,769 11,230

-Total remuneration \$ 27,965 \$ 26,344
+Total remuneration \$ 27,032 \$ 27,965

-During the year ended December 31, 2020, key Management personnel of the Company exercised 0.6 million share options (2019: 0.4 million share options) granted under the Maple Leaf Foods share option plans for an amount of \$13.4 million (2019: \$7.8 million).
+During the year ended December 31, 2021, Key Management Personnel of the Company exercised 0.6 million share options (2020: 0.6 million share options) granted under the Maple Leaf Foods share option plans for an amount of \$12.7 million (2020: \$13.4 million).